 It is one of the oldest cities in Europe with a history that spans more than two and a half thousand years.

 Rome has over 900 churches spread over the entire city, representing people’s faith and beliefs.
 Each of these church has its own history and treasures that are worth a look and a visit.

-But of course, since a visit to all of these 900 churches are impossible especially to those who are just in the city for a couple of days, we have these Famous Churches in Rome, Italy that are popular for tourists visiting Rome.
+But of course, a visit to all of these 900 churches are impossible especially to those who are just in the city for a couple of days.
+To help you with planning your itinerary, we have these Famous Churches in Rome, Italy that is popular for tourists visiting Rome.